HCL-TECH-SOFTWARE/digital-experience/docs/get_started/software_support.md

     HCL does not provide support for Unsupported Configurations.
 Resolutions to deficiencies or incompatibilities found in Unsupported Configurations are not generally available.

-    Customers can seek assistance on an additional fee basis from HCL services, from an authorised HCL Business Partner or from another service provider provided such services fall within the terms and conditions of use under the license grant of the relevant HCL agreement.
+    Customers can seek assistance on an additional fee basis from HCL services, from an authorised HCL Business Partner, or from another service provider provided such services fall within the terms and conditions of use under the license grant of the relevant HCL agreement.

 -   **Other Configurations**

     Many configurations of HCL Programs and other software exist that are not explicitly listed in “Supported Configurations” or “Unsupported Configurations”, but which can reasonably be expected to perform within the accepted bounds of reliability, function, and performance.

-    Configurations that fall into this category typically substitute HCL Programs or Third Party Software listed in the “Supported Configuration” for similar software.
-This may be a newer fix level of the HCL Program or Third Party Software or other Third Party Software product that adheres to a supported specification.
-For example, this could be a newer WebSphere® Application Server (WAS) fix pack, an LDAP server that adheres to that standard or an external security manager that integrates via public APIs.
+    Configurations that fall into this category typically substitute HCL Programs or third-party software listed in the “Supported Configuration” for similar software.
+This may be a newer fix level of the HCL Program or third-party software or other third-party software product that adheres to a supported specification.
+For example, this software might be a newer WebSphere® Application Server (WAS) fix pack, an LDAP server that adheres to that standard or an external security manager that integrates through public APIs.

     <p style="margin-left: 50px;">Customers may access HCL Support for “Other Configurations”.
 In these scenarios HCL will provide Support at its discretion only.</p>

-    <p style="margin-left: 50px;">During problem determination HCL Support will determine if the problem exists in a Supported Configuration, if a resolution can be provided, or if this is an Unsupported Configuration.</p>
+    <p style="margin-left: 50px;">During problem determination, HCL Support will determine if the problem exists in a Supported Configuration, if a resolution can be provided, or if this is an Unsupported Configuration.</p>

-    <p style="margin-left: 50px;">Resources for problem determination are applied until HCL <ins>either provides a solution to the issue, determines that a solution is not commercially reasonable, or determines that the issue is caused by the substituted HCL Program or Third Party Software and does not exist in a Supported Configuration.<ins></p>
+    <p style="margin-left: 50px;">Resources for problem determination are applied until HCL <ins>either provides a solution to the issue, determines that a solution is not commercially reasonable, or determines that the issue is caused by the substituted HCL Program or third-party software and does not exist in a Supported Configuration.<ins></p>

     <p style="margin-left: 50px;">If HCL is not able to resolve the problem on the customer configuration in question, then customers may choose to explore alternative solutions on an additional fee basis from HCL services, from an HCL Business Partner or from another service provider within the terms and conditions of use under the license grant of the relevant HCL agreement.</p>

-    One possible outcome of a problem in this category is that HCL determines the configuration not to work, and will update the list of Unsupported Configurations accordingly.
+    One possible outcome of a problem in this category is that HCL determines the configuration does not work, and will update the list of Unsupported Configurations accordingly.